 Where no actual data is available, we will use an estimate that is aligned with Ofwat guidance, where applicable.
-For example, we estimate data infilling for Nightlines/Nightflows, which we perform in .line with Ofwat guidance.
+For example, we estimate data infilling for Nightlines/Nightflows, which we perform in line with Ofwat guidance.
+For more details, please refer to the Ofwat reporting guidance.